 The solution to Pass-Through Pricing uncertainty is to shop around and search for flexibly priced solutions.
 In some situations, traditional Pass-Through Pricing may be the most cost-effective option for your mailing if it ensures you’re receiving the lowest possible discounts directly from the USPS.

-In other situations, it may be more appropriate to work with a presort service provider who offers guaranteed fixed-rate pricing.
+In other situations, it may be more appropriate to work with a presort service provider who offers guaranteed fixed per piece-pricing.
 In this scenario, the MSP carries the burden of variations in mail processing, and no matter what discounts the MSP may or may not qualify for, you always pay the same price.
-That offers much more postage price consistency, making it easier for you to budget mail campaigns.
+That offers much more postage price consistency, making it easier for you to budget your mail campaigns.

 Ultimately, as a mail owner, it helps for you to understand that a number of factors are in play with postage pricing.
 You don’t necessarily have to pay the price that’s posted – there may be better options out there if you look around.